DemoJameson/Cuphead.TAS/README.md

 - A line beginning with `#` can be also be used as the starting point or ending point of a Read instruction.
 - You can comment highlighted text in TAS Studio by hitting `Ctrl+K`

+#### Seed
+- `Seed, any string`
+- Different seeds will produce different RNGs, you can use this command any time to change the subsequent RNGs, which only work on the current level

 #### Load
 - `Load, SceneName`
 - Loads the specified scene.